family history writing, vermont genealogy

 Do you have questions about a Vermont ancestor's life?
 Do you live too far away to retrieve Vermont genealogy records?

 Not all records are online.
-There are still many documents, possibly holding information about your ancestors, that haven't been digitized and sit in local museums, libraries, town offices, and archives.
-Perusing these records can help identify ancestors and place them in a location and a point in time.
+Many undigitized documents sit in local museums, libraries, town offices, and archives.
+Perusing them helps identify ancestors and place them in a location and a point in time.

-In Vermont, original birth, marriage, and death records, as well as land records, are still held in individual Town Clerk's offices.
-Court records reside in the Vermont State Archives.
-Bringing them out of the vault and into the light can bring your family's story to light as well.
+Vermont birth, marriage, death, and land records are still held in Town Clerk's offices.
+Court records reside at the Vermont State Archives.
+Bringing them out of the vault and into the light can help illuminate your family's story.

-If you are a professional genealogist I am happy to conduct your Vermont research project, or to retrieve Vermont records for you.
+If you are a professional genealogist I can conduct the Vermont portion of your project or retrieve local records for you.